Polyvagal Theory For Trauma: An How Trauma Therapy Can Support You

 Finding activities that you enjoy and that help you relax and unwind, such as dancing, gardening, or playing sports.

-In addition to these coping strategies, processing trauma in psychotherapy with a trained professional can help you re-organize patterns of thinking, neutralize overwhelming feelings, body sensations, and images in connection to the traumatic event or events.
+In addition to these coping strategies, processing in counseling or trauma therapy with a trained professional can help you re-organize patterns of thinking, neutralize overwhelming feelings, body sensations, and images in connection to the traumatic event or events.
 Anxiety and depression can be byproducts of experiencing a traumatic event, so by incorporating the supportive techniques above, clients can become more calm, experience more resilience, and start taking steps to finding peace.
-Therapists can also teach you self-regulation strategies that can be incorporated into your routine.
+Trauma therapy can also teach you self-regulation strategies that can be incorporated into your routine.
 By incorporating these coping strategies into daily life, individuals can self-regulate, and enhance overall well-being.